dhrunlauwers/dhrunlauwers.github.io/_posts/2020-09-30-intro-to-data-wrangling.markdown

 I had the opportunity to teach a few data science courses over the summer, and part of my interview was to see if I could teach a topic in 15 minutes.

 This is only the first part of the lecture.
-The second part has a notebook with code samples, which I will be adding in a subsequent post.
+The second part has a notebook with code samples, which you can find on [github](https://github.com/dhrunlauwers/teaching-challenge/blob/master/lesson-material/demonstration.ipynb).

 <br>